Protest art: Activist art

 Activist art represents and includes aesthetic, sociopolitical, and technological developments that have attempted to challenge and complicate the traditional boundaries and hierarchies of culture as represented by those in power.
 The aim of activist artists is to create art that is a form of political or social currency, actively addressing cultural power structures rather than representing them or simply describing them.
 Like protest art, activist art practice emerged partly out of a call for art to be connected to a wider audience, and to open up spaces where the marginalized and disenfranchised can be seen and heard.
-It is important to note that Activist artists are not always your typical “artist.”
+Activist artists are not always typical “artists”.
 Their works are individually created, and many of these individuals might not even consider themselves artists, but rather activists.
 An example of activist artwork by someone who doesn't consider themselves to be an artist is a “Protester with Damien Hirst sign during the first week of Occupy Wall Street, September 2011.”
 This is someone who is using someone else's artwork but then adding a message in text over the work to address a political or social issue.
 An example of activist art where someone considers themself an artist is the work “Art Workers’ Coalition, circa 1971 (photo Mehdi Khonsari)” where Mehdi's message is that artwork's being connected to capitalism, and how artists are influenced and catering to the financial elites of the world.

 Activist art incorporates the use of public space to address socio-political issues and to encourage community and public participation as a means of bringing about social change.
 It aims to affect social change by engaging in active processes of representation that work to foster participation in dialogue, raise consciousness, and empower individuals and communities.
 The need to ensure the continued impact of a work by sustaining the public participation process it initiated is also a challenge for many activist artists.
 It often requires the artist to establish relationships within the communities where projects take place.
 Many active artists have been addressing the issue of climate change in their works, but this is just an example of one of many political artworks being created through activist art.

 If social movements are understood as “repeated public displays” of alternative political and cultural values, then activist art is significant in articulating such alternative views.
 Activist art is also important to the dimension of culture and an understanding of its importance alongside political, economical, and social forces in movements and acts of social change.
 One should be wary of conflating activist art with political art, as doing so obscures critical differences in methodology, strategy, and activist goals.
+For example, in 2025, Kong Junyou, a student at Shanghai University, used a filmed five-day performance art project to protest intrusive elevator advertising.
+He shut down more than 100 advertising screens in residential buildings and published the action online, describing its purpose as provoking public discussion rather than destroying the equipment.